 Electric vehicles come in a range of shapes and sizes.
-Most commonly as electric cars, which replace petrol or diesel engines for a battery.
-Conventional petrol and, to an extent, diesel cars are still widely popular, but have a number of drawbacks – including their impact on the environment and the high cost of fuel.
+Most commonly as passenger electric cars, which replace petrol or diesel engines for a battery-powered engine.

 Electric vehicles have come a long way since they were first invented in the 1800s.
 A renaissance in 2008, when advances in batteries made the electric car seem more viable, put them back on the agenda.
 Since then, significant improvements as well as a governmental push to find greener ways to run cars has made them a serious option for car buyers.

 So, is this the year that you make the switch to electric?
 To help you decide, we’ve compiled a list of the key pros and cons for electric vehicles.

 Electric Cars Are Cheaper To Run

 One of the most common questions we get asked is: “are electric cars cheaper to run than petrol?”
 Overall, yes they are, thanks to tax exemptions, the lower cost of power and other factors like discounts for tolls and parking.

 Electricity Is Cheaper than Petrol And Diesel

 Whilst energy prices are on the rise, we are seeing a more significant rise in petrol and diesel – despite a depreciation in the oil price.
 Looking at electricity prices from UK Power across major retailers, there is an average cost of 2.84 pence per kWh.
 If we compare that with electric car charging needs, we can see that the relative costs based on charge speed are very reasonable:

 |Car charging points||Power generated(kWh)||Duration for full charging (hours)||Based on Average unit price in pence: 2.84|